getgauge/documentation/user/Installations/check_installation.md

 You can read more about plugins [here](../plugins/index.html).

-If you have Gauge and your langauge runner installed, then see how you can [create a Gauge project](../getting_started/creating_a_gauge_project.md).
+If you have Gauge and your language runner installed, then see how you can [create a Gauge project](../getting_started/creating_a_gauge_project.md).